-In addition, applicants shall provide information regarding participation in at least five of the seven categories of activities listed below: (A) Family Immigration, (B) Employment Related Immigration, (C) Naturalization, (D) Administrative Hearings and Appeals.
+In addition, applicants shall provide information regarding participation in at least four of the seven categories of activities listed below: (A) Family Immigration, (B) Employment Related Immigration, (C) Naturalization, (D) Administrative Hearings and Appeals.
 (E) Administrative Proceedings and Review in Judicial Courts, (F) Asylum and Refugee Status, (G) Employer Verification, Sanctions, Document Fraud, Bond and Custody, Rescission, Registry, and Fine Proceedings.

 CONTINUING LEGAL EDUCATION

 At least 48 hours of CLE in topics relating to immigration law.